Electrocution and Electrical Burns

 Symptoms of Electrical Injury

 Many times, the cause of an electrical injury is obvious.
-There are situations, however, where it's not clear what caused the injury (such as finding someone unconscious without their body touching an electrical device).
+However, there are situations where it's not clear what caused the damage (such as finding someone unconscious without their body touching an electrical device).
 Sometimes, an electric shock victim won't show any apparent injury.

 Healthline.com lists the following symptoms of electric shock: